HackUnit/surfs_up/README.md

 # surfs_up

-After making a strong business plan and reaching out to a renowned surfer; W.Avy, you were able to secure an investor on the premise you could provide the data to make a dream into a reality.
+After making a strong business plan and reaching out to a renowned surfer; W.Avy, you were able to secure him as an investor on the premise you could provide the data to make a dream into a reality.
 The issue was weather for the investor.
 After extracting, compiling, converting, and parsing data from local weather stations, you deciphered a positive environment for the business plans.
 The next question was the differences between weather in June vs December.

 ## Overview of the statistical analysis: